On connected subgraph arrangements: Aspherical : Proof of Theorem

-We discuss further obstructions to the $K(\pi,1)$ property for the $\CA_G$ and give additional minimal configurations of connected graphs $G$ for which $\CA_G$ fails to be aspherical.
-These obstructions also stem from the presence of a localization of rank $3$ which satisfies the ``simple triangle'' condition of Falk and Randell, cf.~\cite[Cor.~3.3, (3.12)]{falkrandell:homotopy}.
-Thus these rank $3$ localizations are not $K(\pi,1)$, and so neither is $\CA_G$, by Remark \ref{rem:local}.
-In particular, they include the instances when $G$ is $G_3$, $G_4$, $G_5$, or $G_6$ from Figure \ref{fig:G1_8}.
+We discuss further obstructions to the $K(\pi,1)$ property for the $\CA_G$ and give additional minimal configurations of connected graphs $G$ for which $\CA_G$ fails to be aspherical in Figure \ref{fig:SC-nP}.
+Note that these include all connected graphs $G$ with $5$ nodes which contain $K_4$ as a subgraph ($K_5$, $G_{16}$, $G_{17}$, $G_{18}$).
+These obstructions also stem from the presence of a localization of rank $3$ which satisfies the ``simple triangle'' condition from Definition \ref{def:simpleT}.

 \begin{prop} If $G$ is one of the graphs in Figure \ref{fig:SC-nP}, then $\CA_G$ is not $K(\pi,1)$. \end{prop}